andrewmilson/sandstorm/README.md

 </div>

-Sandstorm uses [miniSTARK](https://github.com/andrewmilson/ministark/) to generate [SHARP](https://starknet.io/docs/sharp.html) compatible proofs for [Cairo](https://www.cairo-lang.org/) programs ([almost](#sandstorm-sharp-differences) 😉).
-The prover was built by reverse engineering [StarkWare's open source verifier](https://github.com/starkware-libs/starkex-contracts).
-Please get in touch with me at [andrew.j.milson@gmail.com](mailto:andrew.j.milson@gmail.com) if you want to fund the development of Cairo builtins, performance optimizations, full SHARP compatibility or proof recursion.
+Sandstorm if a fully SHARP compatible, production ready, Cairo prover built on top of miniSTARK.
+The prover was built by reverse engineering [StarkWare's open source verifier](https://github.com/starkware-libs/starkex-contracts) and was used to submit the first independent proof to StarkWare's Ethereum verifier (see tweet [here](https://twitter.com/andrewmilson/status/1686292241990692864)).

 ## Demo - proving Cairo programs